nya3jp/tast/docs/test_dependencies.md

     board has `SELINUX=permissive` in `/etc/selinux/config`, thus no policy will be enforced.
 This implies `selinux`.
 * `shill-wifi` - WiFi technology is enabled for Shill.
+* `shipping_kernel` - Debug-related kernel configs are not enabled.
 * `siernia` - Sirenia is present on a non-ManaTEE image.
 * `smartdim` - Use smart dim to defer the imminent screen dimming.
 * `smartctl` - Ability to run smartctl software utility.